ehmicky/log-process-errors/README.md

 `options` is an optional object with the following properties.

-Please see the [options full documentation](docs/API.md) for more information and examples.
+This is a quick summary.
+Please see the
+[options full documentation](docs/API.md) for more information and examples.

 ## [log](docs/API.md#log)